YKLoh666/AACS2284-Past-Year-Answer/2024-JUN/answer.md

 a)

 - One factor depended by the scheduling algorithm design is the process burst time.
+Algorithms such as Shortest Job Next and Shortest Remaining Time First schedule the processes depends on the processes' burst time.
+- Scheduling algorithm design also dependent on the priority of the processes.
+Priority scheduling allow process with higher priority to process first so the process can have lower response time.

 b) Process Scheduler